Why Won’t My Puppy Fetch?

 How to Teach a Reluctant Rover to Drop the Ball — and Fall in Love with Fetch

-Does your puppy chase the ball but refuse to bring it back—or worse, run off and guard it like a dragon hoarding treasure?
+Does your puppy chase the ball but refuse to bring it back—or worse, run off and guard it like a furry dragon hoarding treasure?

 You’re not alone.
 Many dogs and puppies love the “chase” part of fetch, but don’t quite understand the “return” or “release” part of the game.
 And there’s a good reason for that…